What are OKRs?

-OKRs stands for Objectives and Key Results, a goal-setting framework used in businesses and organizations to align and measure progress towards specific and measurable objectives.
-OKRs consist of an objective, a quantifiable key result, and a fixed rythm to set and align OKRs across teams.
+OKR stands for Objectives and Key Results, a goal-setting framework to translate strategy into actions.
+It is used in all sorts of businesses and organisations to align and measure progress towards specific and measurable objectives.
+OKRs consist of an objective, a quantifiable key result, and a fixed cadence to set and align OKRs across teams.
 They help teams focus their efforts, track progress, and make data-driven decisions.

 FOR US